Distributor Leads Industry with New Initiative Bringing Vendors Together

 Examples of the program in motion include the following scenario of AVAD manufacturers working together: A Pronto TSU9600 universal controller integrates with Escient Fireball media servers, whole-house lighting products from Lutron and iPod media, resulting in a seamless control experience for the end user — and ease of programming and design for the custom installer.

 So far, AVAD is the only distributor within the custom installation industry whose network of manufacturers work together to create fully integrated systems and solutions.
-This cooperation among manufacturers makes products easier to use, easier to install and service and enhances customer satisfaction.
+This cooperation among manufacturers makes products easier to use, easier to install and service, and enhances customer satisfaction.
 Several of the AVAD manufacturers have joined the initiative.
 Installers can tell which manufacturers are supporting interoperability by looking for a new AVAD Integration Partner logo labeled on products from integrated vendors.

 “We believe this program is unique in the industry.
 Individual manufacturers often have technology partner programs, but they are focused only on their product line.
 AVAD has the ability to broker these engineering-level relationships with dozens of disparate vendors and product types.
 The end result will be more scalable, easier to install systems with high levels of functionality.
 From the flat panel display to the media server to the distributed audio system and the lighting controls, everything will work seamlessly together.
-And the work is pre-engineered so our dealers can have confidence the outcome will be successful and repeatable,” said Bob Gartland, president of AVAD.
+And the work is pre-engineered so our dealers can have confidence the outcome will be successful and repeatable,” said Bob Gartland, President of AVAD, LLC.